Jaguar Yokota: All Japan Women's Pro Wrestling (1977–1986)

 Yokota was inspired to join All Japan Women's Pro Wrestling (AJW) by 1970s stars, the Beauty Pair.
 Yokota started training to be a professional wrestler on March 1, 1977, and got her professional wrestling license on May 19.
-Yokota then made her in-ring debut on June 28, in Tokyo at the age of 15, against Mayumi Takahashi.
+Yokota then made her in-ring debut on June 28, 1977, in Tokyo at the age of 15, against Mayumi Takahashi.
 Afterwards, Yokota formed the Young Pair tag team with Seiko Honawa.
 She won her first belt on January 4, 1980, when she became the AJW Junior Champion, which she vacated in August.
 Yokota then began teaming with Jumbo Hori.

-On December 15, Yokota defeated Nancy Kumi to become the inaugural AJW Champion, then won the WWWA World Tag Team Championship with Jumbo Hori two days later.
+On December 15, 1980, Yokota defeated Nancy Kumi to become the inaugural AJW Champion, then won the WWWA World Tag Team Championship with Jumbo Hori two days later.
 On February 25, 1981, she achieved her greatest success to that point, defeating her original inspiration, Jackie Sato, for the WWWA World Single Championship.
 She was 19 years old at the time of her first title reign.
 She lost her first world championship to La Galáctica on May 7, 1983, in a mask vs. hair match, then won it back a month later.
 During her second world title run, she had very notable feuds with Devil Masami and Lioness Asuka.
 On September 17, 1984, Yokota won the UWA World Women's Championship by defeating La Galáctica.
 Yokota then went on a tour in Mexico.
 In late 1985, Yokota had to vacate the WWWA World Single Championship due to a shoulder injury.
 In February 1986, Yokota retired from in-ring competition.

 All Japan Women's Pro Wrestling (1994–1996)

 On November 20, 1994, Yokota returned from retirement to wrestle at Big Egg Wrestling Universe.
-She teamed with Bison Kimura and went to a 10-minute time limit draw against Lioness Asuka and Yumi Ogura.
+She teamed up with Bison Kimura and went to a 10-minute time limit draw against Lioness Asuka and Yumi Ogura.
 According to Yokota, this inspired her to return to wrestling full-time.

 Jd' (1995–1998)

-In 1995 she came out of retirement to form her promotion Jd', and wrestled as its top star until December 26, 1998, when she retired for a second time following a match against her long-time rival Devil Masami.
+In 1995 she came out of retirement to form her promotion JDStar, and wrestled as its top star until December 26, 1998, when she retired for a second time following a match against her long-time rival Devil Masami.